LangHuiHE/MilkShake/README.md

     1. https://beego.vip
     2. https://github.com/astaxie/beego

-* Bee (tool for managing beego framework and project) https://github.com/astaxie/bee
+* Bee (tool for managing the Beego framework and project) https://github.com/astaxie/bee

 * SwiftUI (the language for the application)
-    1. https://www.hackingwithswift.com (cover basically most of the thing in the application: Qr Code, updating views, etc)
+    1. https://www.hackingwithswift.com (cover most of the things in the application: Qr Code, updating views, etc)
     2. https://github.com/twostraws (the author of the website above, **Paul Hudson**)
     3. https://github.com/twostraws/CodeScanner (for the pop up (slide over) QR Code scanner)